usmaanalii/javascript/JavaScript30/analysis.md

 ### reduce (part 2)

-Perhaps a more complex use case for reduce is when trying to acheieve a result for multiple elements in an array.
+Perhaps a more complex use case for reduce is when trying to achieve a result for multiple elements in an array.

 The goal was to reduce each element to its accumulated number.